Prince Hugo de Bourbon de Parme: Legal dispute over title

 Upon turning eighteen in 2015, Hugo went to court to have his surname changed from Klynstra to his father's surname, de Bourbon de Parme, and claimed the royal title of prince.
 He also sought a listing in the register of the High Council of Nobility which, by law, offers illegitimate children of nobles a right to their family's titles.
 His father responded with a series of court appeals, leading to a long legal battle between the two.
 The Duke of Parma insisted that he had a formal agreement with Hugo's mother that their relationship was "no-strings-attached" and that there would be "no family entanglement" following Hugo's conception.

 In 2016 the Ministry of Justice and Security ruled in favor of Hugo's claim and granted him the use of his father's surname.
 Following the ruling, his father filed an appeal, taking the issue to court again.
 On 28 February 2018, the Dutch Council of State ruled in Hugo's favor, stating that Dutch law on nobility was clear and that the circumstances of Hugo's birth are irrelevant, granting Hugo the right to claim both his father's surname and royal title and address.
 As such, he became His Royal Highness Prince Carlos Hugo Roderik Sybren de Bourbon de Parme.
 The title of Prince de Bourbon de Parme is a Dutch title, bestowed by Queen Beatrix in 1996, and does not mean that Hugo automatically became a member of the House of Bourbon-Parma.
 The court ruling stated that membership to the House of Bourbon-Parma is "a private matter for the royal house itself".
-As such, he is not in the line of succession to the defunct Parmesan throne nor the Carlist line of succession to the Spanish throne.
-He is also not a member of the Dutch royal house, but is considered a member of the extended Dutch royal family.
+As such, he is not in the line of succession to the defunct Parma throne nor the Carlist line of succession to the Spanish throne.
+Otherwise, he is not a member of the Dutch royal house, but is considered a member of the extended Dutch royal family.